 Step 2: Determine the Y Axis

-> The Y axis must show the total amount of revenue that was generated.
-This can be calculated by finding the sum of the "Price" field in our dataset.
-Drag price into the Y Axis field.
-Since this is a numeric field, the dropdown menu will show various calculations that can be performed on the price object.
-Click on Sum.
+The Y axis must show the total number of new users created.
+This can be calculated by finding the sum of the "User Id" field in our dataset.
+Drag this field into the Y Axis field.
+Since this field is numeric, the dropdown menu will show various calculations that can be performed on the price object.
+Click on “Count Distinct.”

-> So far, the final chart shows total monthly revenue.
+So far, the final chart shows total monthly new users..

-> Step 3: Determining a Series
+Step 3: Determining a Series

-> To cut, slice, or segment data, drag the appropriate field into the "Series" field.
-In this case, our chart will show monthly revenue by platform
+To cut, slice, or segment data, drag the appropriate field into the "Series" field.
+In this case, our chart will show monthly new users by platform

-> Step 4: Assigning Filters
+Step 4: Assigning Filters

 To filter the result set on a specific subset of the data, drag the field that determines the filtering criteria into the Filters field.
 The drop down menu allows users to define their exact criteria.
 Here, the "Source" field must be set equal to organic and the chart updates accordingly.

 Example 2: Monthly Number of Purchases among Top Users (Cohort Grid)

 Select the Cohort grid chart type.
 Cohort grids provide similar functionalities as tables with additional parameters, such as Rows, Values, and Details.